Apache

 How can I use other headers as source for client IP

-If you're using a proxy server or a Load Balancer that adds someHeader
+- If a proxy or a Load Balancer is used and adds

 SetEnvIfNoCase ^someHeader$ ^(.*)$ someHeader=$1